• Skip to primary navigation

 • 📖 Recipe

-Once you get the raw mango, cut it into small pieces, sprinkle some salt, and keep it in the fridge.
-You can add the chili powder and temper it later, too.
-I would not recommend letting the salted mangoes stay more than 24 hours.
-Also, you can discard the water that has oozed out.
+Once you have your mango, cut it into small pieces, sprinkle with salt, and refrigerate.
+You can add the chili powder and do the tempering later if needed.
+I would not recommend letting the salted mangoes sit more than 24 hours.
+Discard the water that oozes out.

 cut mango pickle in a white bowl with few curry leaves and red chilies on the side